Transparency of History in Galactic Game Theory

 It seems Scott Alexander leans moral realist (but not 100%).
 He has speculated that if something like MR is true, this would have big implications for superintelligence – still trying to find a reference that exists outside my memory.

-In broad brush strokes Iain M. Banks’s Culture novels, the advanced and utopian Culture often intervenes in the affairs of other, less developed civilizations.
+In broad brush strokes Iain M. Banks’s Culture novels, the advanced and utopian Culture often intervenes in the affairs of other, less developed civilisations.
 These interventions can range from subtle manipulations to outright military action.
 The Culture often justifies these actions by claiming to be preventing suffering and promoting the development of other civilisations towards a more enlightened state, mirroring their own.
 However, these interventions are often not perfect, and the Culture’s actions are frequently questioned, raising ethical dilemmas about the right to interfere in the internal affairs of other societies and the potential for unintended consequences.